l1mey112/stas/README.md

 I use `stas.sh` for quick compiler development.
 It compiles and runs the entire project and passes the correct arguments to the compiler.

+### Disclaimer

+Due to the nature of the language, my goals are to emit only statically linked binaries (no libc).
+It is my intention to communicate with the Linux Kernel using system calls.
+Make of that what you will.
+This means limited portability among other operating systems and archutectures.

+The language supports the amd64 / x86-64 chipset and operating systems using the Linux Kernel.

 ```
 $ ./stas.sh -h
 stas 0.0.2 2d120cf